 Day 14: Phuket: Excursion or Beach time

-We had planned to spend our last day in Phuket by visiting the James Bond Island (see day 4 above for suggestions).
-However, due to the coming storm, our trip was canceled.
+We had planned to spend our last day in Phuket by visiting James Bond Island (see day 4 above for suggestions).
+However, due to a serious storm that was forecasted to hit the area soon, our trip was canceled.
 We only found out about it in the middle of the night, when it was too late to arrange anything else for the day.

 We ended up booking an overpriced short tour from our hotel and visited Wat Phra Tong, the Temple of Buddha that emerges from the ground.